How Profitable are ADUs?: Profit Potential from an ADU in San Diego County

 Here’s a detailed article exploring the financial outlook of owning an accessory dwelling unit (ADU) in San Diego County — how much profit you might make and whether that income can realistically provide a livable wage in this expensive region.

-In San Diego County the economic reality for families is sobering.
-Although the federal poverty line is only around $30,900 per year, the Real Cost Measure report estimates that a household of two adults with two children would need to earn $116,036 per year just to cover basic needs (housing, child care, food, transportation, health care) — and that number is higher than the county’s median household income of ~$108,000.
-(NBC 7 San Diego)That gap helps illustrate why many families are working multiple jobs just to “get by.”
+In San Diego County, the economic reality for families is sobering.
+The federal poverty line is around $30,900 per year.
+However, the Real Cost Measure report estimates that a household of two adults with two children needs to earn $116,036 per year just to cover basic needs like housing, child care, food, transportation, and health care.
+This figure is higher than the county’s median household income of approximately $108,000.
+(NBC 7 San Diego) This gap illustrates why many families work multiple jobs just to make ends meet.

 Profit Potential from an ADU in San Diego